 Cash: The Company maintains its cash and cash equivalents with various financial institutions, which exceed federally insured limits throughout the year.
-At June 30, 2023, the Company had cash on deposit of approximately \$49,203,000 in excess of federally insured limits of \$250,000.
+At June 30, 2024, the Company had cash on deposit of approximately \$53,883,000 in excess of federally insured limits of \$250,000.

-Related Parties: Net revenues from related parties accounted for approximately 12% of the consolidated net revenues for the years ended June 30, 2023 and 2022.
-Net management fee receivables from the related party medical practices accounted for approximately 13% of the consolidated accounts receivable as of June 30, 2023 and 2022.
+Related Parties: Net revenues from related parties accounted for approximately 12% of the consolidated net revenues for the years ended June 30, 2024 and 2023.
+Net management fee receivables from the related party medical practices accounted for approximately 12% and 13% of the consolidated accounts receivable as of June 30, 2024 and 2023, respectively.